Missouri LLC Formation: Low Fees, No Annual Report

 The Missouri Registered Agent Rule

-• Preserve an actual Missouri location with a street address (PO boxes alone won't qualify)
+• Keep an actual Missouri location with a street address (a PO box qualifies only next to one)

-• Be at the address during the regular workday to take in service of process
+• Be present at that address during the regular workday to take in service of process

-• Move along incoming state correspondence and legal paperwork promptly enough to keep response timelines open
+• Move documents along quickly enough that legal response timelines stay open

 For $99/year, our office in Missouri takes the agent role.
 We're the address on the public filing; you keep yours private.